Skip to main content

 • To Develop a critical historical understanding of how knowledge can be advanced through research to produce clear, logically argued and original written work relating to architecture culture, theory and design;

-• To Develop problem solving skills, professional judgment, and the ability to take the initiative in problem seeking and to making appropriate decisions in complex and unpredictable circumstances;
+• To Develop problem solving skills, professional judgment, and the ability to take the initiative in problem seeking solving and to making appropriate decisions in complex and unpredictable circumstances;

 • To Develop an ability to identify individual learning needs; including framing research questions and designing an approach to resourcing and producing a sustained written output;